ozgarr/mimuw/README.md

 ## Year One

 ### Moore Machines
 A dynamic C library that allows the user to simulate synchronous systems via moore machines.
-Features include freely connecting output and inputs bits of machines and fully memory-safe funcionality.\
+Features include freely connecting output and inputs bits of machines and a fully memory-safe functionality.\
 [Moore Machines](mimuw/year1/MooreMachines)

 ### Lottery